 To install the openssh server on a local machine:

-1. Go to the Package Space Local Downloads page and click on the openssh link.
+1. Go to the openssh Package Space Local Downloads page.

 2. Click on the link for the openssh version you wish to download.